ShinobiSoftx/Pictago/README.md

 Clone this repository: git clone https://github.com/ShinobiSoftx/Pictago-GreenField-Project-RBK.git

-Change the directory to the backend then install the dependencies: (npm install) , in both backend and client .
+Change the directory  then install the dependencies: (npm install) , in both backend and client .

 Start the server: cd backend / npm start